prasadpiyer/prasadpiyer.science/_projects/thermally-reconfigurable-enz-antennas.md

   - papers/ultrawide-thermal-free-carrier-tuning-of-dielectric-antennas-coupled-to-epsilon-near-zero-substrates/fig-2.png
 ---

-### Antennas that adapt in real time
+### Thermally Reconfigurable Antennas

-Conventional optics is static—once you fabricate a lens or antenna, its properties are fixed forever.
-But what if **optical devices could reshape themselves on demand**, adapting to changing environments, switching tasks, or optimizing performance in real time?

-We're making this vision real using **epsilon-near-zero (ENZ) substrates** that amplify tiny perturbations into dramatic optical shifts.
-By depositing nanophotonic antennas onto ENZ films like doped indium oxide and cadmium oxide, we exploit extreme field confinement near the zero-index transition to achieve resonance shifts, Q-factor tuning, and radiation pattern reconfiguration with milliwatt-scale heating or modest voltages.
+We are developing **optical devices capable of real-time reconfiguration** using **epsilon-near-zero (ENZ) substrates**.
+By depositing nanophotonic antennas onto ENZ films (e.g., doped indium oxide, cadmium oxide), we leverage field confinement near the zero-index transition to achieve resonance shifts and radiation pattern control.

-### Extreme tunability from exotic materials
+### Tunability via ENZ Materials

-**ENZ amplification of thermo-optic effects** ― Conventional silicon antennas shift by ~0.1 nm per Kelvin.
-Boring.
-By coupling dielectric resonators to ENZ substrates, we've demonstrated 5 nm/V tuning (10× enhancement) while maintaining high Q-factors >150.
-The secret?
-ENZ materials concentrate fields so intensely that even tiny refractive index changes trigger massive resonance shifts—**without relying on phase-change materials**.
+**ENZ Amplification of Thermo-Optic Effects** ― By coupling dielectric resonators to ENZ substrates, we have demonstrated 5 nm/V tuning, a significant enhancement over conventional silicon antennas, while maintaining high Q-factors (>150).
+This is achieved without phase-change materials, relying instead on the field concentration properties of ENZ materials.

-**Thermally reconfigurable meta-lenses** ― Forget fixed optics.
-Our binary-phase CdO pillar arrays dynamically reconfigure focal length from 50 to 120 μm with just 10 milliwatts of Joule heating.
-It's adaptive imaging without moving parts—lenses that literally reprogram themselves via temperature.
+**Thermally Reconfigurable Meta-Lenses** ― We have developed binary-phase CdO pillar arrays that allow for dynamic reconfiguration of focal length (from 50 to 120 μm) using 10 milliwatts of Joule heating.

-**Micro-Kelvin efficiency** ― Thanks to the extreme field enhancement near ENZ transitions, we achieve optical reconfiguration with microkelvin-per-milliwatt efficiency.
-This isn't lab curiosity—it's practical tunability at power budgets compatible with battery-operated devices.
+**High Efficiency** ― The field enhancement near ENZ transitions enables optical reconfiguration with high efficiency, suitable for low-power applications.

-### The programmable optics era

-We're pioneering a future where **optical components are no longer passive fixtures, but active, intelligent elements** that sense, adapt, and optimize.
-Adaptive infrared cameras that reconfigure their spectral response on the fly.
-Programmable thermal emitters for radiative cooling.
-Dynamic wavefront shapers for free-space communication that compensates for atmospheric turbulence in real time.
-The static optics era is ending—reconfigurable photonics is here.
+### Future Outlook

+Our work contributes to the development of **active optical elements** that can sense and adapt.
+Potential applications include adaptive infrared cameras, programmable thermal emitters, and dynamic wavefront shapers for free-space communication.

 ### Suggested reading
 * **Publication:** [High-Q, Size-Independent, and Reconfigurable Optical Antennas Embedded in Zero-Index Cavities](/publication/2025-10-07-high-q-optical-antennas-enz) (*ACS Nano* 2025)